BONES IN THE PELVIS

 COMMON INJURY TO THE BONES IN THE PELVIS

 One of the most common injuries to the bones in the pelvis is a fracture.
-Further, fractures to the pelvis occur mostly due to trauma, such as: falls, motor vehicle crash, wrecks, and people being struck by moving vehicles.
-A pelvic fracture requires a considerable force.
+Further, fractures to the pelvis occur mostly due to trauma, such as falls, motor vehicle crashes, wrecks, and people being struck by moving vehicles.
+A pelvic fracture requires considerable force.
 A mild fracture may heal in several weeks without surgery.
 However, a serious pelvic fracture can be life-threatening and may involve damage to the organs the pelvis protects.

 SYMPTOMS OF A FRACTURED BONE IN THE PELVIS